helidon-io/helidon/docs/mp/metrics/metrics.md

 ```
 1. A service of type `NodePort` that serves the default routes on port `31143`.
 <!--@mdc :: -->

+Verify the metrics endpoint using port 30116, your port will likely be
 different:

 ```shell [Terminal]